react-native-google-signin/google-signin/README.md

 #### `addScopes(options: { scopes: Array<string> })`

-This is an iOS-only method (calls `getCurrentUser()` on Android) that resolves with `null` or `userInfo` object.
+This is a method that resolves with `null` or `userInfo` object.

-As of version 8 of this package, you may not need this call: you can supply required scopes to the `configure` call.

-If you want access to more scopes later, use this call.
+You may not need this call: you can supply required scopes to the `configure` call.
+However, if you want to gain access to more scopes later, use this call.

 Example: